syntalos/edlio/docs/dataformats.rst

 UTF-8 encoded text documents.
 Numbers encoded in text must not be padded with zeros or use abbreviations.
 The machine locale `C`
 (`English/UnitedStates`) should be used for encoding.
 Decimal separator is the dot, digit group separators must not be used.

 Dates must and times must be stored in RFC 822 compliant form.
-Duration integers are assumed to be milliseconds unless the unit is explicitly specified in a table header.
+Duration integers are assumed to be microseconds unless the unit is explicitly specified in a table header.

 JSON